 At the University of Pittsburgh Graduate School of Public Health, Kyle is currently a doctoral candidate.
 Outside of work, he is an explorer, who strives to ride mountain bikes and surf everywhere on the west coast.
-He travels constantly with the company of his dog, Luna.

 Address: 436 14th St, Ste 807, Oakland, CA 94612